jtcoolen/jtcoolen.github.io/content/Recursive_Hash_Chain_Verification.md

 concatenated with the input hash of the current proof.
 The inputs of the proof for level $t$ correspond to the outputs of the inner proof for level $t-1$.
 So that there is only one proof to verify, the inner proof appears as an input of the current proof.

+The critical part is the call to the function `conditionally_verify_cyclic_proof_or_dummy` which adds the verification circuit for the current circuit, allowing to verify the inner proof in-circuit.

 ```rust
 use anyhow::{Ok, Result};